 Although the term initially referred to the spread of Jewish people beyond the historical lands of Israel / Palestine, diaspora is now used to designate any group of people who have spread beyond their original (or traditional) geographical region.
 An interest in diasporic literature and art frequently involves a consideration of topics such as globalization, migration, physical territory, and ethnic and national identities.

 The entries below are historical terms that are commonly used in our discipline.
 The historical survey courses “Charting Literary History” (ENGB27 & ENGB28) are the best way to get a handle on these periods, as well as on the concept of periodization (the dividing up of time into historically contingent categories) more generally.
-You can also refer to the “Charting English Literature” diagram following for more help in keeping the pre-20th century terms straight and locking them into a chronological sequence.

 This term designates a period of European history, literature, and culture from, roughly, the fall of the Roman empire (c.
 5th-6th centuries AD) until the start of the Renaissance (c.
 1500 AD).
 You might see the terms Middle Ages or even “Dark Ages” used synonymously, but Medieval is probably the way you want to go.
 It is by far the largest period in English literary history by the sheer weight of years, and is full of variety, complexity, and contradiction.
 Although our interest in English literature makes us gravitate toward the culture and history of the British Isles, the Medieval period necessarily includes major global interactions, including everything from the Crusades to the advent of the age of European exploration and conquest.
 Medieval authors and texts you might recognize include Chaucer, Sir Gawain and the Green Knight (and other Arthurian tales), Everyman, and Beowulf.Medieval